SDGforskning/sdg-strings/SDG02_query_action_WoS.md

             (
               ("access*" OR "barrier$")
               NEAR/5
-                ("farmland$" OR "land"
+                ("farmland$" OR "land" OR "resources"
                 OR "financial service$" OR "banking" OR "microfinance" OR "credit" OR "microcredit" OR "insurance" OR "microinsurance"
-                OR "market$" OR "marketing" OR "traders" OR "trade" OR "agricultur* input$" OR "farm input$" OR "agricultural resources" OR "water" OR "machinery" OR "equipment" OR "technology"
+                OR "market$" OR "marketing" OR "traders" OR "trade" OR "agricultur* input$" OR "farm input$" OR "water" OR "machinery" OR "equipment" OR "technology"
                 OR "farm* experience" OR "information" OR "training" OR "equitab*" OR "inequitab*"